 The Ministry of Defence softened their approach on body hair (e.g. beards) for specialists.
 New British Army hair regulations may now attract more skilled cyber-specialists to join up.

-2019 Update: The updated version of this article includes information about the Royal Air Force (RAF) allowing personnel to grow beards.
+Note: A recent update to this article now includes further information about the Royal Air Force (RAF) allowing personnel to grow beards.

-ARMY HAIRCUT RULES: The British Armed Forces is well known for its strict approach towards body hair.
+UK ARMY HAIRCUT RULES: The British Armed Forces are renowned for having a strict approach towards body hair.

-Even so, it appears they have eased some of their regulations and stipulations for some soldiers with long hair and facial beards.
+Even so, it appears they have eased some of their regulations and stipulations for male soldiers with long hair and facial beards.

 The aim of the new relaxed hair policy is to entice so-called 'cyber warriors' into military recruitment (e.g. for covert operations).

-Officially, the guidelines offered by the Royal Navy show that they still outlaw facial hair (at the time of writing).
+Officially, the guidelines offered by the British Royal Navy show they still outlaw facial hair (at the time of writing the original article).

 The surprise move suggests the Ministry of Defence has softened its tough stance and relaxed their policy for the cyber-warfare division.

 A report states they will allow a waiver for certain 'specialist recruits'.
 In simple terms, they have changed their adherence to general military regulations on appearance and body hair.